sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ### Challenge Response

-KeePassXC version 2.2.0 offers support for using a token like a YubiKey to lock your database (described as "YubiKey challenge-response support").
-[YubiKey](https://www.yubico.com/) is a "smart key" that plugs into a USB port on your computer and helps you verify your identity.
-This is that third option for a master key labeled "Challenge Response".
+KeePassXC version 2.2.0 offers support for using a "token", like a YubiKey, to unlock your database (also described as "YubiKey challenge-response support").
+A [YubiKey](https://www.yubico.com/) is a "smart key" that plugs into a USB port on your computer and helps you verify your identity.
+This is that third option for a KeePassXC master key, labeled "Challenge Response".

 This feature is relatively new to KeePassXC, and does not yet exist in KeePassX.
 For these reasons I'm not going to go over how to use it at this time.
 However if you're feeling adventurous, go for it.

 ---

-## Appendix: Verifying Your KeePassXC Download without Using the Command Line
+## Appendix: Verifying Your KeePassXC Download Without Using The Command Line

-You should follow these steps after downloading the KeePassXC dmg file but _before_ you install it.
+You should follow these steps _after_ downloading the KeePassXC dmg file, but _before_ you install it.

 ### 1. Download GPG Suite

 Let's head over to [gpgtools.org](https://gpgtools.org/).
-At the time of this writing, there's a "GPG Suite beta" (number 3) and a regular version of "GPG Suite".
-If you're running macOS Sierra (10.12), I'd advise you go with the beta version.
-If you're running an older version of macOS (10.11 or earlier), go for the not beta version.
+At the time of this writing, there's a beta version of this software called "GPG Suite 2017.1" and a regular version of "GPG Suite".
+If you're running macOS Sierra (10.12) or higher, I'd advise you go with the beta version.
+If you're running an older version of macOS (10.11 or earlier), you should be good with the not beta version.

 After downloading the proper version of GPG Suite, install it as you would any other Mac application.
 The GPG Suite website provides [a guide to verifying your GPG Suite download, as well as any downloaded file](https://gpgtools.tenderapp.com/kb/how-to/how-to-verify-the-downloaded-gpg-suite).

 ### 2. Download and Import the KeePassXC GPG Public Master Key

-Once GPG Suite is installed, go to [the KeePassXC page on verifying downloads](https://keepassxc.org/download).
+Once GPG Suite is installed, go to [the KeePassXC page on verifying downloads](https://keepassxc.org/verifying-signatures).

 We're looking to download and import KeePassXC's public master key.
 One way to do this is to find the link in the sentence "Manual download from our website and import with gpg".
 Right-click (or control + click on Mac) the link and select "Save Link As..." and save it to your Downloads folder.

 ![Download KeePassXC Master Public Key](/img/keepassxc-save-master-key-as.png)

-Now open a program called "GPG Keychain" (it should be part of the GPG Suite we installed earlier.
-In the top-left, click the "Import" button and select the master public key you just downloaded.
+Now open a program called "GPG Keychain" (it should be part of the GPG Suite we installed earlier).
+In the top-left, click the "Import" button and select the master public key file you just downloaded.

 If you successfully imported the key, you should get a message to that effect.

 ### 3. Download the GPG signature of your KeePassXC Release

 Now, let's head back over to [the KeePassXC download page](https://keepassxc.org/download).
 Click the "macOS" tab if it's not already highlighted and then click the link called "GPG signature".
-Save this file to your Downloads file, where you downloaded the KeePassXC dmg file earlier).
+Save this file to your Downloads file, where you downloaded the KeePassXC dmg file earlier.
 It's important that they're in the same folder (this folder is likely the Downloads folder).

 ![Signature next to DMG](/img/keepassxc-signature-same-folder.png)